 Sprinkling Salt over Stovetop Popcorn Recipe

-Put the lid back on to shake it all up and distribute the butter and salt evenly.
+Put the lid back on to shake everything up, and distribute the butter and sea salt evenly.

 How to Cook Popcorn on the Stove - Shown in Glass Bowl